SungJooK/SungJooK.github.io/_pages/Research.md

 * Going Solo: How Single-Person Households Shape the Housing Market
   * with Ralph Siebert

-* The Chaotic Nature of LLMs When They Work Together
+* "Spillover Effects of Minimum Wage Policies on Gig-Workers: Evidence from Multi-level Marketing"
-  * with Hajime Shimao and Warut Khern-am-nua
+   * with Dinesh Puranam, Wreeto Kar, and S. Siddarth